A Practical Weekly Cleaning Schedule (Plus a Printable)

 Wednesday: Bathrooms

 Cleaning the bathroom isn’t fun, but it sure is necessary.
-If you have children enough to do this job themselves, have them do it.
-Just because it’s your cleaning schedule doesn’t mean you have to do everything on it.
+If you have enough children to do this job, have them do it.
+Just because it’s your cleaning schedule doesn’t mean you have to do everything.

 • Clean toilets, tubs, sinks